seaflow-uw/seaflowpy/README.md

-# seaflowpy
-A Python library for working with SeaFlow data.
+A Python library for SeaFlow data.

 ## Installation